 Conan O'Brien

 Born in Brookline, Massachusetts, O'Brien was raised in an Irish Catholic family.
 He served as president of The Harvard Lampoon while attending Harvard University, where he graduated with an AB degree in history and literature.
 He was a writer for the sketch comedy series Not Necessarily the News.
 After writing for several comedy shows in Los Angeles, he joined the writing staff of Saturday Night Live.
 O'Brien was a writer and producer for The Simpsons for two seasons until he was selected by Lorne Michaels and NBC to take over David Letterman's position as host of Late Night in 1993.
-Despite unfavorable reviews and threats of cancellation in the show's first years, O'Brien and the show developed and became highly regarded, earning a Primetime Emmy Award for Outstanding Writing for a Variety Series.
+Despite unfavorable reviews and threats of cancellation in the show's first years, O'Brien and the show developed and became highly regarded, earning a Primetime Emmy Award.
 He hosted Late Night for 16 years, and as of 2023 is still the longest-serving host in the history of the franchise.

 Known for his spontaneous hosting style, which has been characterized by The New York Times as "awkward, self-deprecating humor", O'Brien's late-night programs combine the "lewd and wacky with more elegant, narrative-driven short films".
 His remotes have also become some of his best-received work, including the international travel series Conan Without Borders.
 With the retirement of David Letterman on May 20, 2015, O'Brien became the longest-working late-night talk show host active in the United States.
 This active streak ended with O'Brien's retirement from late-night television in June 2021, with his entire run as a late-night host lasting nearly 30 years.